This is Artur Czepczyński’s original project. Its aim is to offer financial education to children aged between 5 and 10.

-- to increase knowledge and skills of children and teenagers related to issues concerning economics, finance and entrepreneurship
+- improve knowledge and financial skills of children and teenagers with regards to economics, finance and entrepreneurship;

-- methodological support for teachers and educators, equipping them with valuable educational materials
+- offer methodological support for teachers and educators, equipping them with valuable educational materials;

-- substantive and methodological support for parents who want to educate their children about economics and finance
+- offer substantive and methodological support for parents who want to educate their children about economics and finances;

-- to forge relationships with people from the business world who want to support the implementation of the ABC-Economics project and promote economic education in society
+- establish relationships with people from the business world who want to support the implementation of the ‘ABC of Economics’ project at schools and promote financial education in society;

-- to establish fruitful and long-term cooperation between entrepreneurs and organisations running educational institutions and schools
+- establish fruitful and long-term cooperation between entrepreneurs, schools and educational organisations;

-The success of the ‘ABC of Economics’ project has made us realize how much public interest there is in economic education, which has so far been pushed down in the list of priorities in our education systems.
+The success of the ‘ABC of Economics’ project in Poland and abroad has made us realize how much public interest there is in financial education.

 Becoming so aware of the important role that economic and financial issues should play in educating new generations, we have decided to go that one step further in our educational activities.

-As part of the project, we have created a book; ‘ABC of Economics, or First Steps in the World of Finance’ dedicated to preschoolers (5 and 6-year-olds) and students from grades 1-3.
-The co-authors are Wiktor Czepczyński and Żaneta Kupczyk.
+As part of the project, we have created a book; ‘ABC of Economics, first steps in the world of finance’ dedicated to pre-schoolers and students from the age of 5 to 10.
+Its co-authors are Wiktor Czepczyński and Żaneta Kupczyk.

-The book contains 12 stories, each of which deals with a different topic from the world of economics and finance.
-Children, together with the main characters – Zosia and Max – learn the answers to troublesome questions such as, for example; what is money, where does it come from and why does it not come from an ATM?
-What are we working for and what professions can you have?
+The book contains 12 chapters dealing with different topics from the world of economics and finance.
+Children, together with the main characters – Sophie and Max – find the answers to troublesome questions such as: what is money, where does it come from and why does it not come from an ATM?
+What are we working for and what professions can we have?
 What is a home budget, what does it mean to save, and who is a volunteer?